mehedi-sharif/soulspring/content/why-us.md

     content: Soul Spring has helped in such a big way in all aspects of my health, that ever since I started with the process l have enjoyed life in a completely more wholesome way!
-  - author: Jeffrey Brown
+  - author: Grant
     designation: Founder of Brownstone Research
     image: "/images/ancient-healing/reviewer-01.jpg"
-    content: There is no place on earth like it and it is a lens on the future, not only for our health but for the health of the industry.
+    content: There is no place on earth like it and it is a lens on the future, not only for our health but for the health of the bio-wellness industry.
 thrive_together:
   enable: true
   title: We Believe Now Is the Time to Thrive Together